maryamamini71/Caltech101-HOG-SVM/Caltech101_HOG_SVM_README.md

 Caltech101 dataset using classical computer vision and machine learning methods.

-The main goal is to classify objects from 101 categories using:

--   Histogram of Oriented Gradients (HOG) for feature extraction
--   Support Vector Machine (SVM) for classification
+The main objective is to classify objects from 101 categories using Histogram of Oriented Gradients (HOG) feature extraction and Support Vector Machine (SVM) classification.
--   GridSearchCV for hyperparameter optimization
--   PCA for feature space visualization

 The complete pipeline: